raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

     ?
 Estoy preocupado por los resultados del examen : `I'm worried about the exam results` ?
 Estoy preocupado por mis resultados de examen : `I'm worried about my exam results`

+preocupaciones, temores = concerns
+    ?
+Hay preocupaciones sobre la nueva política : `There are concerns about the new policy`

 inquieto
     = uneasy (inquieto mentalmente)
     ?
 Hubo un silencio incómodo en la sala tras el anuncio : `There was an uneasy silence in the room after the announcement`